Willmac16/homebridge-nuvo/README.md

 It is set up as a platform so it will do discovery of zones and sources for you Each zone source combo has its own switch and brightness.
 This allows for siri control of your nuvo whole house audio system.
-One thing of note is that 100 Volume is not enabled (it sets it to 24%) so that when the home app turns a zone on, it will not blast music at you at full volume.

 ## Sample Config:
 ```